-- The Close-Out Balance applies to PL Funds only and will not be available until FY 2016/17. - The Local Match for PL Funds is included in the State Match for PL Funds.
+- The Close-Out Balance applies to PL Funds only, will be determined after FY 2015/16, and will not be available until FY 2017/18. - The Local Match for PL Funds is included in the State Match for PL Funds which is identified on page 5.